Australian Defence Force: Bases

 The Australian Army's regular units are concentrated in a few bases, most of which are located in Australia's northern states.
 The Army's operational headquarters, Forces Command, is located at Victoria Barracks in Sydney.
 Most elements of the Army's three regular brigades are based at Robertson Barracks near Darwin, Lavarack Barracks in Townsville, Queensland, and Gallipoli Barracks in Brisbane.
 The 1st Division's Headquarters is also located at Gallipoli Barracks.
 Other important Army bases include the Army Aviation Centre near Oakey, Queensland, Holsworthy Barracks near Sydney, Woodside Barracks near Adelaide, South Australia, and Campbell Barracks in Perth.
 Dozens of Army Reserve depots are located across Australia.

 The Royal Australian Air Force maintains several air bases, including three which are only occasionally activated.
 The RAAF's operational headquarters, Air Command, is located at RAAF Base Glenbrook near Sydney.
 The Air Force's combat aircraft are based at RAAF Base Amberley near Ipswich, Queensland, RAAF Base Tindal near Katherine, Northern Territory, and RAAF Base Williamtown near Newcastle, New South Wales.
 The RAAF's maritime patrol aircraft are based at RAAF Base Edinburgh near Adelaide and most of its transport aircraft are based at RAAF Base Richmond in Sydney.
 RAAF Base Edinburgh is also home to the control centre for the Jindalee Operational Radar Network.
 Most of the RAAF's training aircraft are based at RAAF Base Pearce near Perth with the remaining aircraft located at RAAF Base East Sale near Sale, Victoria, and RAAF Base Williamtown.
 The RAAF also maintains a network of bases in northern Australia to support operations to Australia's north.
 These bases include RAAF Base Darwin and RAAF Base Townsville and three 'bare bases' in Queensland and Western Australia.
 Of the RAAF's operational bases, only Tindal is located near an area in which the service's aircraft might feasibly see combat.
 While this protects the majority of the RAAF's assets from air attack, most air bases are poorly defended and aircraft are generally hangared in un-hardened shelters.

+In 2026, it was announced that up to 67 military properties will be sold following a review of all bases and properties across Australia.

+The Guardian reported in September 2026 that the US military controls 17 Australian defence facilities and has access to 75 other Australian-run military bases.
+US defence corporations have access to a further 18 Australian defence facilities.